statichunt/geeky-hugo/exampleSite/content/blog/best-affiliate-programs.md

 ### 7. PartnerStack.com

 PartnerStack connects marketers with product owners.
 This organization specializes in helping merchants and advertisers maximize their potential.
-They also help you recruit relreferral partners, consultants, qualified leads, and more.
+They also help you recruit referral partners, consultants, qualified leads, and more.

 ### 8. ShareASale.com